 First elected: 1994

-District: Riverdale and other parts of the northwest Bronx.
+Current district: 81, Riverdale and other parts of the northwest Bronx

-Dinowitz easily defeated George Diaz, a former City Council aide, 63% to 36% in a two-way race in 2020.
-He’s running again, and reported having just $1,069 on hand.
-But Woolford, a former press secretary to U.S. Sen. Kirsten Gillibrand, is hoping to run a progressive campaign based on generational change similar to the ones that led state Sen. Alessandra Biaggi and Rep. Jamaal Bowman to victory in the district.
-Her fundraising is a long way off from the well-funded Dinowitz as well, having reported $27,435 on hand.
-Both Diaz and Woolford are Latino, and will also be hoping to capitalize on the district’s increasing Hispanic population.
+Jeffrey Dinowitz easily defeated George Diaz, a former City Council aide, 63% to 36% in a two-way race in 2020.
+Diaz failed to make the ballot this time, but the incumbent is getting an energetic challenge from Jessica Altagarcia Woolford, a former press secretary to U.S. Sen. Kirsten Gillibrand.
+With the Working Families Party and Rep. Alexandria Ocasio-Cortez backing her, Woolford is hoping to run a progressive campaign based on generational change similar to the ones that led state Sen. Alessandra Biaggi and Rep. Jamaal Bowman to victory in the district.
+Her fundraising has been strong, with $52,882 on hand heading into the primary, but it’s just a fraction of the money the well-funded Dinowitz has.
+Woolford is Latino and will also be hoping to capitalize on the district’s increasing Hispanic population.